 There is a takeaway for asset managers here.
 As global regulators continue to mandate higher fiduciary standards for products and impose increasing degrees of transparency, fund distributors and investors are more attuned to risks and costs than ever before.
 Nowhere is this more evident than the UK’s recent Asset Management Market Study (AMMS) which has kickstarted a global “value for money” debate within the fund space.
 Regulations such as MiFID 2, PRIIPs, SEC Regulation Best Interest, and Australia’s Superannuation commission report each look to ensure investors understand both what they are buying and the costs involved.

-This, of course, requires that simpler language be used in investor communications, but also more fundamentally, forces managers to consider whether they have the right products for their targeted investor set, and a cost efficient operating model that optimizes the use of technology.
+This, of course, requires that simpler language be used in investor communications, but also more fundamentally, forces managers to consider whether they the right products for their targeted investor set, and a cost efficient operating model that optimizes the use of technology.

 2. Importance of Customization